gaoxiaoliangz/bundler/README.md

 yarn start
 ```

-Now, open <http://localhost:5000/>, you should see a message on the page "Hi, app is running...", which is produced by the bundled js code.
+Now, open <http://localhost:5000/>, you should see the results produced by the bundled js code.